37designs/wordpress-subsection-pattern/README.md

 3. **Archive Template** that displays selected homepage content
 4. **Admin Bar Integration** for easy editing

+> **Note**: This pattern has been tested and proven to work with GenerateBlocks and other page builders.

 ## Use Cases

 - **Resource Centers**: `/resources` with a dedicated homepage